HEK-Blue™ G-CSF Cells

 hkb-gcsf

-HEK-Blue™ G-CSF cells detect human and murine G-CSF (see figures).
-Of note, these cells also respond, to a weaker extent, to two other human STAT3-signaling cytokines, IL-6 and IL-27, as they endogenously express the gp130 co-receptor shared by these cytokine receptors.
+G-CSF reporter cells detect recombinant human G-CSF as well as mouse G-CSF (see figures).
+They also respond, to a weaker extent, to two other human STAT3-signaling cytokines, IL-6 and IL-27, as they endogenously express the gp130 co-receptor shared by these cytokine receptors.
 However, they do not respond to human type I IFNs (IFN-α/IFN-β) (see figures).

 Key features